Mastering TipKit: Basics

 }

-Just like parameters, events are also static properties. id is the identifier of the event.
+Like parameters, events are static properties.
+The id is the identifier of the event.

-The meaning of the following rule is that the EventRuleTip will only be displayed after the didTriggerControlEvent event has been triggered at least three times.
+The rule below means that the EventRuleTip will only be displayed after the didTriggerControlEvent has been triggered at least three times.

 Swift